-Michael Patrick Barrett (born October 22, 1976 in Atlanta, Georgia) is a former Major League catcher.
+Michael Patrick Barrett (born October 22, 1976 in Atlanta, Georgia) is a catcher in Major League Baseball, who is currently in the Toronto Blue Jays organization.
 He started his professional career with the Montreal Expos at the age of eighteen.
 Barrett spent three years playing in Minor League Baseball as a shortstop and catcher.
-He played with the Honolulu Sharks, West Palm Beach Expos, and Delmarva Shorebirds, and was elected to two Minor League All-Star games.
-Barrett made his Major League debut in 1998 as a third baseman, but was shortly outrighted to the minor leagues to play with the Harrisburg Senators for a season.
+He played with the Honolulu Sharks, West Palm Expos, and Delmarva Shorebirds, and was elected to two Minor League All-Star games.
+Barrett made his Major League debut in 1998 as a third baseman, but was shortly recalled to the minor leagues to play with the Harrisburg Senators for a season.

-Upon Barrett's return to the Major Leagues in 1999, he ranked among the top offensive rookies in various statistical categories.
+Upon Barrett's return to the Major League in 1999, he ranked among the top offensive rookies in various statistical categories.
 Barrett failed to stay healthy during the 2003 season, which prompted the Expos to trade him to the Oakland Athletics, who in turn, traded him to the Chicago Cubs.
 During his tenure with the Cubs, Barrett won a Silver Slugger award in 2005, and recorded near career-high statistics in 2004 season.
 The Cubs traded Barrett to the San Diego Padres in June of 2007.
 Barrett sustained two major injuries, which caused him to miss 115 games with the